stockjumpswebsite/stockjumps.github.io/_pages/aboutus.md

 <a href="https://www.wharton.upenn.edu/">Website</a>

-Tasaneeya is a PhD student at UPenn Wharton.
+Tasaneeya Viratyosin is a PhD student at UPenn Wharton.

 <h1><b>Researchers</b></h1>